mikeymischief/mikeymischief.github.io/races/EmiratesOfHacan.md

 >
 >**Commodities**: 6
 >
 >**Promissory Note**: _Trade Convoy_ - Action: Place this card faceup in your play area.
 While this card is in your play area, you may negotiate transactions with players who are not your neighbor.
-If your activate a system that contains 1 or more of the Hacan's player units , return this card to the Hacan player.
+If your activate a system that contains 1 or more of the Hacan's player units, return this card to the Hacan player.
 >
 >**Abilities**
 >